 FFO is a supplemental non-GAAP financial measure.
 Management uses FFO as a supplemental performance measure because it believes that FFO is beneficial to investors as a starting point in measuring our operational performance.
 Specifically, in excluding real estate related depreciation and amortization and gains and losses from property dispositions, which do not relate to or are not indicative of operating performance, FFO provides a performance measure that, when compared year over year, captures trends in occupancy rates, rental rates and operating costs.
 We also believe that, as a widely recognized measure of the performance of REITs, FFO will be used by investors as a basis to compare our operating performance with that of other REITs.
 However, because FFO excludes depreciation and amortization and captures neither the changes in the value of our properties that result from use or market conditions nor the level of capital expenditures and leasing commissions necessary to maintain the operating performance of our properties, all of which have real economic effects and could materially impact our results from operations, the utility of FFO as a measure of our performance is limited.
 In addition, other equity REITs may not calculate FFO in accordance with the NAREIT definition as we do, and, accordingly, our FFO may not be comparable to such other REITs' FFO.
 Accordingly, FFO should be considered only as a supplement to net income as a measure of our performance.
-FFO also should not be used as a measure of our play dividends or service indebtedness.
+FFO should not be used as a measure of our liquidity, nor is it indicative of funds available to fund our cash needs, including our ability to pay dividends or service indebtedness.
 FFO also should not be used as a supplement to or substitute for cash flow from operating activities computed in accordance with GAAP.

-The following table sets forth a reconciliation of our FFO for the years ended December 31, 2021, 2020 and 2019 to net income, the nearest GAAP equivalent (in thousands, except per share and share data):
+The following table sets forth a reconciliation of our FFO for the years ended December 31, 2022, 2021 and 2020 to net income, the nearest GAAP equivalent (in thousands, except per share and share data):